Naoghuman/lib-fxml/README.md

 ### _How it works_<a name="DeAlInOnHoItWo" />
-This section shows how to use the different classes and interfaces from the 'Lib-FXML' api:
+This section shows how to use the different classes and interfaces from the `Lib-FXML` api:

 #### Usage from the singleton class 'FXMLAction'<a name="DeAlInOnHoItWoAc" />
 * Used in 'DemoAllInOnes', 'DemoAllInOnesController', 'DemoAllInOnesInfoWriter' and 'DemoAllInOnesSqlEntityProvider'.
-* Answers the question how to implement a 'singleton' instance with 'Optional<T>' in 'FXMLAction' and access the class behaviours with the static method 'getDefault()'.
+* Answers the question how to implement a `singleton` instance with [Optional]&lt;T&gt; in [FXMLAction] and access the class behaviours with the static method `#getDefault()`.
-* Answers the question how to register (handle) action methods from type 'Consumer<FXMLModel>', 'EventHandler<ActionEvent>' and 'Function<Long, FXMLModel>'.
+* Answers the question how to register (handle) action methods from type [Consumer]&lt;[FXMLModel]&gt;, [EventHandler]&lt;[ActionEvent]&gt; and [Function]&lt;Long, FXMLModel&gt;.
-* Answers also the question how to register (handle) action methods from type 'EventHandler<ActionEvent>'.
+* Answers also the question how to register (handle) action methods from type EventHandler&lt;ActionEvent&gt;.

 #### Usage from the abstract class 'FXMLController'<a name="DeAlInOnHoItWoCo" />
 * Used in 'DemoAllInOnesController'.
-* Used in 'FXMLView'.
+* Used in [FXMLView].
-* Answers the question how to use the abstract class as a convention to managed the presentation from the 'FXMLModel' data in a concrete controller.
+* Answers the question how to use the abstract class as a convention to managed the presentation from the [FXMLModel] data in a concrete controller.
-* Answers the question how the controller (it's attributs) is the initialization from the declaration in the '.fxml' file.
+* Answers the question how the controller (it's attributs) is the initialization from the declaration in the `.fxml` file.

 #### Usage from the class 'FXMLModel'<a name="DeAlInOnHoItWoMo" />
 * Used in 'DemoAllInOnes', 'DemoAllInOnesController', 'DemoAllInOnesEntity' and 'DemoAllInOnesSqlEntityProvider'.
-* Used in 'FXMLAction', 'FXMLController', 'FXMLModelable' and 'FXMLView'.
+* Used in [FXMLAction], [FXMLController], [FXMLModelable] and [FXMLView].
 * Answers the question how to use the model to managed the dataflow to (in, from) the gui.
-* Answers the question how the 'FXMLModel' will be initialized in the entity 'DemoAllInOnesEntity' with the convention methods from the interface 'FXMLModelable'.
+* Answers the question how the [FXMLModel] will be initialized in the entity 'DemoAllInOnesEntity' with the convention methods from the interface `FXMLModelable`.
 * Answers the question how to add some additional data methods to extend the behavior from the original entity.

 #### Usage from the class 'FXMLView'<a name="DeAlInOnHoItWoVi" />
 * Used in 'DemoAllInOnes'.
-* Answers the question how to use the class 'FXMLView' to load the gui declaration (.fxml file) and map it (initialization from the gui) to a controller.
+* Answers the question how to use the class [FXMLView] to load the gui declaration (.fxml file) and map it (initialization from the gui) to a controller.
-* Answers the question how to use the 'JavaFX' standard class 'FXMLLoader' in 'FXMLView' to load '.fxml', '.css', '.properties' files and assoziate them with a controller.
+* Answers the question how to use the [JavaFX] standard class [FXMLLoader] in `FXMLView` to load `.fxml`, `.css`, `.properties` files and assoziate them with a controller.

 #### Usage from the interface 'FXMLModelable'<a name="DeAlInOnHoItWoMoAb" />
 * Used in 'DemoAllInOnesEntity'.
-* Answers the question how to use the interface as a convention to initialize a FXMLModel with different entity properties.
+* Answers the question how to use the interface as a convention to initialize a [FXMLModel] with different entity properties.

-#### Usage from the interface 'FXMLRegistrable'<a name="DeAlInOnHoItWoRe" />
+#### Usage from the interface 'FXMLRegisterable'<a name="DeAlInOnHoItWoRe" />
 * Used in 'DemoAllInOnes', 'DemoAllInOnesController' and 'DemoAllInOnesSqlEntityProvider'.
-* Answers the question how to use the interface as a convention to register different action methods via 'lambda' injection.
+* Answers the question how to use the interface as a convention to register different action methods via `lambda` injection.

-Conventions<a name="Conventions" />
----

-In this chapter, the interested developer can find out all about the conventions in the library `Lib-FXML`.
-* ...
-* ...

-Features<a name="Features" />
----

-`Lib-FXML` have many nice features which simplify the developers task to store and access simple data in a Java(FX) application:
-* ...
-* ...